 What causes puberty to start?
 Scientists aren't sure precisely what triggers the process of puberty to start, but it is clear that a few proteins in the hypothalamic area of the brain start rising in coordinated pulses to tell the pituitary gland to, in turn, secrete LH and FSH hormones.
 As levels of LH and FSH are released in a regular tempo, and rise overall, they cause the growth of the gonads - ovaries and testicles - and the maturation of the hormone producing cells within them.
 These hormones - estrogens and androgens - fuel the body's changes.
 Pubertal changes typically span about 4-5 years from beginning to end, with the majority of growth and change in development within the first 2-3 years.

 What is precocious puberty?
 What is late puberty?
-When puberty starts early, or proceeds rapidly - or if it hasn't yet started by the time a child is approaching 14 years old - then blood tests are usually run to find out if the child is simply an early or late bloomer, or if there is a medical reason for these changes to have occurred early or to be delayed.
-Early and late pubertal timing often occur within families at similar ages.
-But exposure to hormones in the environment, contact with adult creams to supplement hormonal levels, and an abnormally slow thyroid gland can all cause the appearance of puberty, even if it is not present.
+When puberty starts early (before 8 years in girls, or 9 years in boys), or proceeds rapidly - or if it hasn't yet started by the time a child is approaching 14 years old - then blood tests are usually run to find out if the child is simply an early or late bloomer, or if there is a medical reason for these changes to have occurred early or to be delayed.
+Early or late pubertal timing often occur within families at similar ages.
+But exposure to hormones in the environment, contact with adult creams to supplement hormonal levels, and an abnormally slow thyroid gland (learn more here) can all cause the appearance of puberty, even if it is not present.
 True precocious puberty may be due to a pituitary or brain growth.
 Late puberty can be caused by thyroid dysfunction, as well as other autoimmune or nutrition concerns, or potentially, dysfunction of the pituitary itself.